sidduganeshsid/JAVAstackRepo/A1JAVAlang/notes/readme.md

         System.out.print("Next Float Value :");
-        System.out.println(Math.nextAfter(12.5, 11));//if greater number then higher value or if lower number then lower value
+        System.out.println(Math.nextAfter(12.5, 11));//if greater number then higher value or if lower number then lower value (depends on the second parameter)

     }